bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 ```

 This is where things get more interesting: this section of code builds the witness to satisfy a Taproot descriptor.
-In case of a script-spend, we need to prove that the script we are using had been commited
+In case of a script-spend, we need to prove that the script we are using had been committed
 into the public key of our `P2TR` input.
 We do this by adding a "control block", that contains data about the parity of the key, the leaf version used, and the merkle path from the leaf we are using to spend
 up to the merkle root, which is committed into the public key.
 Once again, this is explained very well in [`BIP341`].